lawrennd/snippets/_information-game/includes/entropy-time.md

 \subsection{Entropy Time}

+\narration{One of the things that the no-barber principle prohibits is an external time parameter.
+So there's no external clock.
+Instead, we use entropy as a measure of progress.
+You can reparameterise the trajectory so that entropy increases by a fixed amount per unit of the new parameter — entropy-time.
+This is an internally defined clock.}

 \notes{The natural parameter space carries a preferred affine parameter, game time $\tau$, which tracks progress along the constrained flow.
 However, as the system approaches the LME origin, the natural parameters diverge ($\|\boldsymbol{\theta}\|\to\infty$) and the entropy production rate with respect to game time tends to zero.
 The origin is at infinite affine distance.
 This creates a degenerate parametrisation: infinite game time elapses while the system covers a finite range of entropy values.

 The resolution is an *axiomatically distinguished reparametrisation*.
 An external clock is forbidden by information isolation.
 But there is one quantity internal to the game that provides a natural measure of progress: the entropy itself.
 We define *entropy time* $t$ by the condition that entropy production is constant [@Lawrence-origin26].}